 composer; Guillebert de Lannoy (1386-1462), a Flemish

-traveler and diplomat, Chamberlain to the duke of Burgundy, Governor of the fort of Sluys, and a...
-Another 65 words (5 lines of text) are included under the topic Early lanoix Notables in all our PDF Extended History products and printed products wherever possible.
+traveler and diplomat, Chamberlain to the duke of Burgundy, Governor of the fort of Sluys, and a knight of the Golden Fleece; Hugo van...
+Another 58 words (4 lines of text) are included under the topic Early lanoix Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lanoix family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: Philippe DeLannoye, who arrived in Massachusetts in 1621; Jeanne DeLannoy, who settled in Carolina in 1697; Philipp Lannoy, one of the Hessian troops in the American War for Independence, who settled in Quebec in 1781.

 Contemporary Notables of the name lanoix (post 1700)

 - Lieutenant-General Octave-Charles Lanoix (1876-1961), French Assistant Military-Governor of Paris (1940) CITATION[CLOSE]